MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/How-to-View-All-Rules-and-Monitors-Running-on-an-Agent-Managed-Computer.md

 1. Open the Operations console and click **Monitoring**.

-2. For an agent\-managed computer, navigate to the Operations Manager\\Agent Details\\Agent Health State view.
-For a management server, navigate to Operations Manager\\Management Server\\Management Servers State view.
+2. For an agent\-managed computer, navigate to the Operations Manager\\Agent Details\\Agent Health State view.&nbsp; For a management server, navigate to Operations Manager\\Management Server\\Management Servers State view.

 3. Click the agent you want to see rules and monitors for.

 4. In the **Tasks** pane, select the task **Show Running Rules and Monitors for this Health Service**.

-5. The **Run Task – Show Running Rules and Monitors for this Health Service** dialog box appears.
+5. The **Run Task - Show Running Rules and Monitors for this Health Service** dialog box appears.
 Click **Run**.

 6. The Task Status dialog box appears.
 When the task is completed, you can click **Copy Text** or **Copy HTML** and paste the task output in the appropriate tool for further review.